-Gross and microscopic anatomy, physiology, embryology, and pathology of the human body with special emphasis on the head and neck.
+Combined course including anatomy, physiology, pathology; emphasis on head and neck.

 H214 Oral Anatomy: First Year (3 cr.)

 A study of the morphology, structure, and function of deciduous and permanent teeth and surrounding tissues, also including osteology of the maxilla and mandible, nerve and vascular supply of teeth, muscles of mastication, with reinforcing laboratory procedures and clinical application.